 This pattern has 1 square and 1 triangle in the 1st term, 1 square and 2 triangles in the 2nd term, then 1 square and 4 triangles in the 3rd term.
 The number of triangles increases first by + 1 triangle compared to the previous term, then by + 2 triangles compared to the previous term.
 We alternate from + 1 to + 2 from one term to the next.
 Since the growth from one term to the next is not constant, we can say that it is not a linear growing pattern.

-A series of shapes or objects arranged in a particular order and showing a regularity from one term to the next.
+A series of figures or objects arranged in a particular order and showing a pattern rule from one term to the next.

 Repeating Pattern